earchibong/devops_projects/private_repositories.md

 # Once you built the image and pushed it to your registry you can specify it in your values file like this:

 controller:
-  componentName: "jenkins-controller"
-  image: "<artifactory registry>/<jenkins image name>"
+  image: "mintedcreative.jfrog.io/docker-local/jenkins"
   tag: "1.2.1"
-  imagePullSecretName: regcred #the name of the secret created above
+  imagePullSecretName: regcred
-  imagePullPolicy: "Always"

-# ensure the following keys are set to null ([]) to disable default plugin installation and only use plugins from custom jenkins image.
   installPlugins: false
-additionalPlugins: []
+  imagePullPolicy: "Never"

 #upgrade deployment